Children living near airports may be exposed to high levels of lead: study - NewsBreak

 And those emissions are affecting children who live in the vicinity of these airports, the researchers stressed.

-“Across an ensemble of tests, we find consistent evidence that the blood lead levels of children residing near the airport are pushed upward by the deposition of leaded aviation gasoline,” lead author Sammy Zahran, a professor of economics at Colorado State University, said in a statement .
+“Across an ensemble of tests, we find consistent evidence that the blood lead levels of children residing near the airport are pushed upward by the deposition of leaded aviation gasoline,” lead author Sammy Zahran, a professor of economics at Colorado State University, said in a statement .‘Not just somebody on the street’: Family wants answers after woman found dead in alley

 “This indicates we should support policy efforts to limit aviation lead emissions to safeguard the welfare of at-risk children,” Zahran added.